hyojin0912/HJ-GPCRact/README.md

 For detailed information about the dataset structure and curation, see `data/README.md`.

 ## 🤖 Pretrained Models
 We provide the official pretrained weights used to generate the results in the paper.
+The default model weight (`best_model.pt`) is **already included** in the `checkpoints/` directory, allowing you to run inference immediately without manual downloads.

-You can download the checkpoint file (`.pt`) from the **[Releases Page](https://github.com/hyojin0912/HJ-GPCRact/releases/tag/v1.0.0)**.
+*(You can also find the checkpoint file on the **[Releases Page](https://github.com/hyojin0912/HJ-GPCRact/releases/tag/v1.0.0)** if needed.)*

 ### How to Load Weights
 ```python